Office: Room 7108, Law School

 Sexual Orientation & the Law

 Gwendolyn M. Leachman is an Assistant Professor of Law at the University of Wisconsin Law School and a Faculty Affiliate with the Sociology Department at the University of Wisconsin.
-Professor Leachman teaches courses in Labor Relations, Employment Discrimination, and Sexual Orientation and Gender Identity Law.
+She teaches courses in Labor Relations, Employment Discrimination, and Torts.

 Professor Leachman received her B.A. with highest honors in Legal Studies and Linguistics from the University of California, Santa Cruz.
 She received her Ph.D. and her J.D. from the University of California, Berkeley, where she served in editorial positions at the California Law Review and the Berkeley Journal of Employment & Labor Law, and provided bilingual legal aid to Spanish-speaking clients at La Raza Employment Law Clinic and the Legal Aid Society-Employment Law Center.
-Prior to joining the UW faculty, Professor Leachman was a Williams Institute Law Fellow at the UCLA School of Law, where she taught courses to law students and served as the director for the Williams Institute National Moot Court Competition.
+Prior to joining the UW faculty, Professor Leachman was a Williams Institute Law Fellow at the UCLA School of Law, where she taught courses on sexual orientation and gender identity law.